 - Eligible devices include MacBook Air and MacBook Pro from mid 2012, MacBook from early 2015, Mac Mini and iMac from late 2012, and iMac Pro from 2017

 - OS X Mountain Lion 10.8 or higher

 - At least 4GB of RAM, preferably 8GB

 - 15 to 20GB of free storage space on the hard drive

-If your Mac is running slow because your hardware didn’t make the cut, downgrading to an earlier version of macOS is the ideal solution.
+If your Mac is running slow due to incompatible hardware, downgrading to an earlier version of macOS could be a solution.
 But if everything is running slow after Mojave update even though your Mac has met the requirements, then the problem could be due to something else.